 Optimal predictors were determined based on their mean decrease in accuracy (MDA) in the ability of the model to classify remission from active CD (Figure 2B).
 The majority of OTUs identified as optimal predictors in our model for remission had low abundance.
 However, two OTUs were differentially abundant for subjects in remission 6 weeks after induction.
 The relative abundance of Escherichia/Shigella (OTU1) was lower in subjects in remission 6 weeks after induction (median = 1.07%, IQR = 0.033-3.70) compared to subjects with active CD (median = 4.13%, IQR = 0.667-15.4).
-Also, the relative abundance of Faecalibacterium (OTU7) was not only higher in subjects in remission 6 weeks after induction (median = 7.43%, IQR = 1.43-11.9) than subjects with active CD (median = 0.167%, IQR = 0.00-5.10), but it was also present prior to the start of treatment in every subject who was in remission 6 weeks after induction.
+Also, the relative abundance of Faecalibacterium (OTU7) was not only higher in subjects in remission 6 weeks after induction (median = 7.43%, IQR = 1.43-11.9) than subjects with active CD (median = 0.167%, IQR = 0.00-5.10), but it was also present prior to the start of UST treatment in every subject who was in remission 6 weeks after induction.

 Association of baseline microbial signatures with treatment response

-We also hypothesized that the composition of the baseline fecal microbiota could predict therapeutic response (CDAI decrease ≥ 100 points or remission) 6 weeks after induction.
-To test this hypothesis, we again used RF models to classify responders from non-responders 6 weeks after induction (Table 2).
+To test whether the composition of the baseline fecal microbiota could predict therapeutic response (CDAI decrease ≥ 100 points or remission) 6 weeks after induction, RF models were used to classify responders from non-responders 6 weeks after induction (Table 2).
 Clinical data alone resulted in an AUC of 0.651 (specificity = 0.545, sensitivity = 0.724) (Figure 2C).
 Using only microbiota data, the model predicted response with an AUC of 0.762 (specificity = 0.558, sensitivity = 0.882).
 When combining clinical metadata with the microbiome, the model predicted response with an AUC of 0.733 (specificity = 0.724, sensitivity = 0.684).

 The microbiota model was significantly better able to predict response than the metadata alone (p = 0.017), whereas this was not true for the combined model (p = 0.069).
 Additionally, the combined model and the fecal microbiota model were not significantly different in their ability to predict response (p = 0.263).
 Optimal predictors were again determined based on their MDA in the ability of the model to classify response (Figure 2D).
-Also, our baseline combined model was significantly better at classifying remission compared to response (p = 0.036), whereas this was not true for the fecal microbiota model (p = 0.117).
+Also, the baseline combined model was significantly better at classifying remission compared to response (p = 0.036), whereas this was not true for the fecal microbiota model (p = 0.117).

 Comparison of baseline microbiota based on clinical outcome

-As our RF models identified OTUs abundant across our cohort that were important in classification of outcome, we further investigated differences in the baseline microbiota that could serve as potential biomarkers for successful UST treatment.
-We compared the baseline microbiota of all 306 subjects who provided a baseline sample based on treatment group and treatment outcome 6 weeks after induction to asses diversity measures (Table 2).
+As the RF models identified OTUs abundant across this cohort that were important in classification of outcome, differences in the baseline microbiota were further investigated to assess whether they could serve as potential biomarkers for successful UST treatment.
+The baseline microbiota of all 306 subjects who provided a baseline sample were compared based on treatment group and treatment outcome 6 weeks after induction to assess diversity measures (Table 2).
 There was no significant difference in diversity based on response 6 weeks after induction, however the baseline β-diversity was significantly different by response (p = 0.018).
 No phyla were significantly different by treatment and response (Fig. S1) and no OTUs were significantly different based on UST response or among subjects receiving placebo for induction, regardless of response and remission status.